met4citizen/Hypergraph/README.md

 (1,1,1)(1,1,1)
 ```

-In this case, wherever a subhypergraph in the form of the left-hand side
+In the above case, wherever a subhypergraph in the form of the left-hand side
 pattern `(1,1,2)(2,3,4)` is found on the hypergraph, it is replaced with
 a new subhypergraph in the form of the right-hand side pattern
 `(1,5,4)(2,5,3)(5,5,4)`.
 The two sides of any one-way rule must be separated
 with an arrow `->`.
 The separator `==` can be used as a shortcut for a two-way
-setup with both the rule and its inverse.
+setup, which includes both the rule and its inverse.

 Hyperedge patterns can be described by using numbers and/or
 characters.
 Several types of parentheses are supported.
 For example, a rule